 The dojo offers the possibility to wildly explore rope art together.
-To do so we need to establish a common culture and behaviour.
+To do so we need to establish a common culture and behavior.
 The following lists contain the strict rules and guidelines of our dojo.
-The main goal is to build a common behaviour and to make you understand our philosophy and the direction we are working towards.
+The main goal is to build a common behavior and to make you understand our philosophy and the direction we are working towards.

 Some items should be common sense, while others are personal choices made to create a particular atmosphere.